BabylonJS/Documentation/content/How_To/material/Multi_Materials.md

+---
-# How To use Multi Materials
+title: How To use Multi Materials
+---

 A multi-material is used to apply different materials to different parts of the same object as you can see below